forio/contour/src/documentation/config/config.xAxis.maxTicks.md

 The maximum number of tick marks to display on the axis.

-Where the ticks are placed is determined based on the number of elements in the data series and the value of [`firstAndLast`](#config_config.xAxis.firstAndLast).
+Where the ticks are placed is determined based on the number and value of elements in the data series.

 **Example:**